DUI Defense Attorney and BUI Defense Attorney

 Within 10 days of being arrested or receiving a ticket for a DUI you must either request a formal review hearing with the Department of Motor Vehicles, or, if you are eligible, waive the hearing.
-Your attorney may be able to apply for the hearing and obtain for you a temporary hardship license for a period of time.
-If you do not request the formal review hearing, and you do not waive it, at the end of the 10 days after your arrest, you will lose your ability to drive for a period of time.
+As your attorney we can apply for the hearing for you and obtain for you a temporary hardship license for a period of time.
+If you do not request the formal review hearing, and you do not waive it, at the end of the 10 days after your arrest you will lose your ability to drive for a period of time.
 Ordinarily, if someone takes a breath test and blows over .08, after the 10 days have expired there is a 30 day period that the person can not get a permit and can not drive.

 If a person has refused to take a breath test, at the end of the 10 days, the person will be unable to drive for the next 90 days and will be unable to obtain a hardship permit during that time.
 The suspension time for blowing over the .08 is six months and the suspension time for refusal is one year on first time DUI’s.
 The laws and rules are much different for a second or more DUI no matter how long ago the last one may have been.
 Call us to learn what alternatives and options you may have .

 IMPORTANT–As of July 2013 on a first time DUI arrest you may be able to get a hardship license and avoid any hard suspension without serving any time without driving.
 You must act within the first 10 days.
 Call us so we can explain whether this is a decision right for you and if so, how you may be able to keep your ability to drive no matter what the ultimate outcome of your case is.